 Quick Tour of the Web Interface¶

-Snowflake provides a web-based graphical interface for creating and monitoring all Snowflake objects, including virtual warehouses, databases, and all database objects.
-You can also use the interface to load limited amounts of data into tables, execute ad hoc queries and other DML/DDL, and view past queries.
-And the interface is the easiest place to change your Snowflake user password and specify other preferences, such as your email address.
+Once you have logged into the Snowflake web-based graphical interface, you can create and manage all Snowflake objects, including virtual warehouses, databases, and all database objects.
+You can also use the interface to load limited amounts of data into tables, execute ad hoc queries and perform other DML/DDL operations, and view past queries.
+And the interface is where you can change your Snowflake user password and specify other preferences, such as your email address.

-In addition, you can perform administrative tasks in the interface, such as creating and managing users, if you have the required administrator roles.
+In addition, if you have the required administrator roles, you can perform administrative tasks in the interface, such as creating and managing users.
 For more information about the administrative tasks you can perform, see Managing Snowflake.

 In this Topic:

 The Databases page shows information about the databases you have created or have privileges to access.
 Tasks you can perform in this page (if you have the necessary privileges) include:

 - Transfer ownership of a database to a different role.

 In addition, you can click the name of a database to view and perform tasks on the objects in the database:

 Each time you log into the interface, you start on the Warehouses page.
 This page shows information about the virtual warehouses you have created or have privileges to access.
 Tasks you can perform in this page (if you have the necessary privileges) include: